ligato/docs/docs/tutorials/05_kv-scheduler.md

 * Descriptors list where the dependent values are processed.

-In the example, we return the interface descriptor since that is the one handling interfaces.
+In the example, we return the interface descriptor since this is the one handling interfaces.
 ```go
 RetrieveDependencies: []string{ifDescriptorName},
 ```